 We plant one tree per Washo Box

-Social and ecological responsibility are important to us at Washo.
-We are certified as a climate-neutral company, which means that we offset all of our CO2 emissions.
+Social and environmental responsibility are important to us at Washo.
+We are certified as a climate-neutral company, which means that we offset all of our CO2emissions.
 But that's not enough for us: with Washo, we want to make a conscious contribution to the future of the world.

 That's why we plant a tree with the non-profit environmental organization Tree-Nation for every pack of Washo sold.
 So far, we have already planted over 15,000 trees - in just 4.5 months.
-Together, the trees offset 1700 tons of CO2 emissions.
-Just imagine: To produce this amount of carbon dioxide, you could fly from Zurich to New York and back 850 times.
+Together, the trees offset 1700 tons of CO2emissions.
+Imagine that: To produce this amount of carbon dioxide, you could fly from Zurich to New York and back 850 times.

-This is precisely why trees are enormously valuable for the planet.
+This is precisely why trees are so valuable to the planet.
 They fulfill an important function in the fight against climate change.
-But that's not all, trees are one of the pillars that humans need for their existence in many respects.
+However, that's not all, trees are one of the pillars that humans need for their existence in many respects.

 Washo works with Tree-Nation to plant trees.
-When a customer buys a pack of Washo, they receive an e-mail from Tree-Nation.
-On their website, customers can look under Washo's profile to see what type of tree has been planted and what the surrounding area looks like.
-Commenting is also possible: When the mangrove for our customer A. R. was planted, she wrote: "Many thanks for the tree.
+When a customer buys a pack of Washo, they receive an email from Tree-Nation.
+On their website , customers can check the Washo profile to see what type of tree has been planted and what the surrounding area looks like.
+Commenting is also possible: When the mangrove was planted for our customer A. R., she wrote: "Thank you very much for the tree.
 May it grow long and strong!"

 The non-profit organization Tree-Nation was founded in 2006.
 It all started with a single project in Niger, one of the driest and poorest countries in the world.
-In the meantime, Tree-Nation has already planted well over 10 million trees, offsetting almost 1.5 billion CO2.
-By comparison, Switzerland emitted CO2 emissions amounting to 36.85 million tons in 2019.
+Since then, Tree-Nation has planted well over 10 million trees, offsetting almost 1.5 billion CO2 .
+By comparison, Switzerland emitted CO2emissions amounting to 36.85 million tons in 2019.
 Almost 7000 companies and over 300,000 citizens have taken part since it was founded 15 years ago.

 How trees benefit us